sdziallas/comp55/docs/labs/67-Sequence.md

 1. Obj1 has access to Obj2,
 typically via an instance variable
-2. The Message included is actually a method that is present in Obj2
+1. The Message included is a method that is present in Obj2

 ### Returning values

 In sequence diagrams,
-if a method returns a value back, we generally show this by adding a second hyphen (to the arrow) to the connection.
+if a method returns a value,
+we generally show this by adding a second hyphen (to the arrow) to the connection.
-This will change the line style from a solid line to dashed, which helps refer to it as something that is being sent back.
+This will change the line style from a solid line to a dashed one, which helps refer to it as something that is being sent back.

-Another thing that I like to do is to use italics for any message that details what in fact is being return.
+Another thing that I like to do is to use italics for any message that details what is being returned.
 I tend to place this into brackets, but that is not needed.
 But I do expect messages to be italicized,